 Emailed or photocopied forms will not be accepted.

-Important: If you are unable to use RTA Web Services or post and you need urgent help to submit a bond refund form, please call RTA on 1300 366 311 and we'll help you.
+Important: If you are unable to use RTA Web Services or post and you need urgent help to submit a bond refund form, please contact the RTA and we'll help you.

 It is an offence under Queensland tenancy law to knowingly give false or misleading information to the RTA.